Gleoman/GildedRose-Refactoring-Kata/README.md

 I developed the conjured items functionality by writing the following tests:

  - while sell_in date extant, it decreases the quality of an item by a reduction of 2
  - reduces the sell_in value of the item by 1
  - once sell_in date passed, decreases the quality of an item by a reduction of 4
  - cannot allow an item's quality to be negative

-I then made these tests pass by including an additional statement in the update quality method that referred to a private conjured items method containing the relevant logic.
+I then made these tests pass by including an additional statement in the update quality method and an additional method in the QualityEvaluator class.

 ---